rpendleton/xcode-canvas-color/README.md

 A simple Xcode IDE Plugin that changes the background color of the storyboard editor.

-### Installation and Usage

-- The color is currently hard coded to a light gray color.
+The color is currently hard coded to a light gray color.
 This can be changed in `NSView+CanvasBackground.m`.

+### Manual Installation

 - After changing the color (if desired), compile the Xcode project and the plugin will be installed automatically.
 After restarting Xcode, the storyboard editor should be using the new color for the background.